2023 Solar Incentives Guide for Granby, CT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering factors in once your solar system is up and running.
-If you've signed a net metering agreement with your Granby utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in other areas you might be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar system is up and running.
+If you have a net metering agreement in place with your Granby utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in other places you might make back a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+Federal incentives are the type of incentives that you are most likely to have heard of.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.
+This is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.

-To better understand exactly how much the ITC could save you, get in touch with your local Granby solar panel installation expert.
+To understand exactly how much money the ITC could save you, speak with your local Granby solar panel installation expert.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
-The percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under this new program.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can receive a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.

 State & Local Solar Incentives

-In addition to federal solar incentives, there are often also state ones.
-Rebates, tax credits and more may be available at a more local level.
-These incentives might be distributed by your county or municipality, or by the Connecticut government.
-Some incentives may be available for a limited time, while others are ongoing.
+Not all solar incentives are federal; tax credits, rebates and more may be offered at the state and local level.
+The incentives — which may be provided by your county or municipality, or by the state of Connecticut — may be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Granby